 FAQ

 Real Wedding Case Studies

-A 200-guest wedding at a five-star hotel ballroom.
-The couple chose a 14×10ft P2.6 LED wall as the main stage backdrop, running a fully custom content package across four ceremony phases: processional (slow blooming garden animation), vows (deep starfield in navy and gold to match the colour palette), first kiss (rose petals cascading down the screen), and reception entrance (a two-minute cinematic edit of the couple’s relationship milestones).
-The screen was also live-fed from two cameras positioned at the ceremony space, ensuring guests at all 24 tables had a clear view.
+Case Study 1 — Luxury Hotel Ballroom (Indoor, P2.6) A 200-guest wedding at a five-star hotel ballroom.
+14×10ft P2.6 LED wall as the main stage backdrop, running custom content across four ceremony phases: processional (blooming garden animation), vows (deep starfield in navy and gold), first kiss (rose petals cascading), and reception entrance (two-minute cinematic edit).
+Live camera feed from two positions ensured all 24 tables had a clear view.
+Total cost: ~$4,200 (rental + content production + tech support)

-A sunset beach wedding for 120 guests used a 10×8ft P3.9 high-brightness outdoor panel at the dinner reception area.
-At twilight, a silhouette video of the couple’s engagement story played against the actual setting sky — the LED content and the natural backdrop composited together visually.
-As darkness fell, the wall transitioned to a music-reactive VJ visualization for the dance portion.
-The IP65-rated panels performed without issue through coastal humidity.
+Case Study 2 — Beachfront Outdoor Reception (P3.9, High Brightness) A sunset beach wedding for 120 guests used a 10×8ft P3.9 high-brightness outdoor panel.
+At twilight, a silhouette video of the couple’s engagement story played against the actual setting sky.
+As darkness fell, the wall transitioned to a music-reactive visualization for dancing.
+IP65-rated panels performed without issue through coastal humidity.
+Total cost: ~$3,100 (outdoor rental premium + 20% for coastal rigging complexity)

+FAQ